moonshiner-agency/cms/README.md

 ## Backend View Quickstart

 In order to use the Cms Vue components, you must be using the Vue JavaScript framework.
 The Passport ships with a JSON API that you may use to allow your users to CRUD posts.
 It also shippes with a fully functional Vue backend to setup the functionality very easily.

-To publish the Passport Vue components, use the vendor:publish Artisan command:

-`todo`

 The published components will be placed in your `resources/vendor/moonshine` directory.
 Once the components have been published, you should register them in your  resources/assets/js/app.js file: